 Further extending the game are the two extra DLC packs released – The Signal and The Writer (available for 560 points each through the Marketplace).
 Both help further the game’s ending, literally picking up right where the main game ends.
 They follow Alan’s attempt to fix his broken psyche in the aftermath of the main game, and it sums everything up.
 To wrap it all up nicely, the game is cinched for a sure fire sequel, something Remedy has already certified in a roundabout way.
 I definitely recommend for any 360 owner to at least give this sleeper hit a shot – it was a fantastic game that deserves more love it than it originally received.

-Remember – Trust no one in the dark.Note: The Alan Wake review was written based on the Xbox 360 version of the game.
+Remember – Trust no one in the dark.Note: Alan Wake was reviewed on Xbox 360.
+A physical copy of the game was purchased by SelectButton.